theupdateframework/pep-maximum-security-model/README.rst

 Key Management: miniLock
 ------------------------

-A key management solution that uses miniLock derives a private key from a password so that developers do not have to manage cryptographic key files across multiple computers.
+An easy-to-use key management solution is needed.
+One solution is to derive a private key from a password so that developers do not have to manage cryptographic key files across multiple computers.  `miniLock`__ is an example of how this can be done.
 Developers may view the cryptographic key as a secondary password.  miniLock also works well with a signature scheme like Ed25519, which only needs a very small key.